-I am grateful for the 14yrs I got to spend with my father, he was not a perfect man but he was the greatest Daddy in the world.
-He taught me that man can be strong yet so sweet with their children.
+I am grateful for the years I got to spend with my father, he was not a perfect man, but he was the greatest Dad in the world.
+He taught me that men can be strong yet kind and loving with their children.
 He was always approachable and never gets bored of listening to me.
 He took care of us and he spends time with us, which I really enjoyed, and still have many wonderful memories of.
 In the current world that we live in, most of the time we don’t hear of good fathers and I am glad that I can testify to what a great father he was and a few more God has blessed me with.

 This post would not be justified if I did not mention, of course, the father of my own children Adey, who I have watched his interaction with our children and his spiritual leadership.